 Dual-Purpose Chicken Breeds

 This bird is noisy, with lots of personality.
 This bird is a traditional small farm flock chicken.
-They produce an average number of small eggs and they area relatively small chicken so their meat is a little on the small side.
+They produce an average number of small eggs, and they are relatively small chicken, so their meat is a little on the small side.
 This chicken's meat, however, is tasty.
-These hens should have a rooster with them to protect them if they are free ranging as well as for breeding purposes.
+These hens should have a rooster with them to protect them if they are free-ranging as well as for breeding purposes.
 The hens are often too busy foraging and not watching out for hawks.

 Rhode Island Reds are a good choice for the small flock owner and is a recommended breed for free-ranging.
 This chickens can take the heat and the cold both.
 They can handle marginal diets and poor housing better than other breeds while still producing eggs.
 They are the best egg-layers of the dual-purpose breeds.
 Most Reds show broodiness.
 The Rose Comb variety is slightly smaller than the Single Combed variety.
 It is not unusual for the red color to fade if these chickens are exposed to the sun.